+My inspiration to become a Forest Therapy Guide has been an ongoing process.
 Since childhood, I have enjoyed the adventures and pleasures of spending time outdoors.
 You can read more about my wanderlust and dream-pursuing on the FAQ—Big Epics page found HERE.
 As I got to be an adult, I began more intentionally spending time outdoors when I needed rest and healing.

 A decade ago, our family walked through significant challenges and tragedy.
 My husband fought cancer with a poor prognosis of survival past five years.
 (He is now cancer free—yay!)
 Then one of our teen sons died unexpectedly.
 In the aftermath of these blows, I became much more intentional about spending regular time in nature.
 Somehow, the grief lessened as I walked by a river, stared up at forest trees, or soaked in the sun at a local park.
-In the aftermath, our family spent a number of years as nomads—finding solace and healing in months of wandering in an RV, followed by time spent among the mesas and canyons of remote New Mexico.
+In the aftermath, our family spent a number of years as nomads—finding solace and healing in months of wandering in an RV, followed by time spent living among the mesas and canyons of remote New Mexico.

-Two years ago, I discovered another benefit of spending time in the woods.
-My youngest daughter (now 15 yrs old) struggles with mental illness and extreme anxiety.
+Three years ago, I discovered another benefit of spending time in the woods.
+My youngest daughter (now 17 yrs old) struggles with mental illness and extreme anxiety.
 Even with medication and therapy, life is difficult for her with regular mood swings and meltdowns.
 She has always craved time outdoors, even as a toddler.
 In fall of 2015, Daughter and I left home to spend 6 weeks backpacking on the Appalachian Trail.
 It was both shocking and exciting to discover that she has almost no mood dysregulation when we are in the forest.

 Recently, I discovered the discipline of “Forest Therapy.”
-Gaining certification as a Forest Therapy Guide is the perfect next step in my growing awareness of the importance of personal connection and healing with nature.
-Now I don’t have to invent my own program to share these benefits with others…I can learn from the experiences and training offered by The Association of Nature and Forest Therapy Guides and Programs (www.natureandforesttherapy.org ) as I bring Forest Therapy to those in my local community.
+Gaining certification as a Forest Therapy Guide was the perfect next step in my growing awareness of the importance of personal connection and healing with nature.
+Now I don’t have to invent my own program to share these benefits with others…I can learn from the inspiration, experiences and training offered by The Association of Nature and Forest Therapy Guides and Programs (www.natureandforesttherapy.org ) as I bring Forest Therapy to those in my local community.